TimTeaFan/loopurrr/README.md

 `as_loop()` has at least three use cases: 😀😀

-1. Learnung and Teaching Functional Programming
+1. Learning and Teaching Functional Programming
 2. Debugging
 3. Accessing and Extending `{purrr}` Functions

-The remainder of this readme will expand on the uses cases above, show how to get started, and give brief outlook on the development roadmap.
+The remainder of this readme will expand on the uses cases above, show how to get started, and give a brief outlook on the development roadmap.

 ## Motivation and Use Cases